 GEBG Summits

 Join us for an exploration of education in the era of climate change, as schools seek to develop and empower students as active and engaged global citizens.
-Hosted in partnership with the Klingenstein Center at Teachers College, Columbia University
+Hosted at Drew School in San Francisco, CA in partnership with the Klingenstein Center at Teachers College, Columbia University

 As the impact of climate change continues to be felt across the world, students and educators are increasingly looking for ways in which they can respond.
 Research on youth climate anxiety highlights the challenge it presents for young people but also identifies the power of climate action as its antidote.
 Join us for an exploration of education in the era of climate change, as schools seek to develop and empower students as active and engaged global citizens, in the classroom and beyond.